leowz/fitleiOSAppGitBook/appendix.md

 **In **`saveAction`

+In `saveAction` method, depends on what content user have changed, different events will be sent.

 > FitleMixpanel.track\("app - click on update profile infos\_any"\)
 >
 > FitleMixpanel.track\("app - click on update profile infos\_changed account name"\)